How to look after a Messor Barbarus (Harvester Ants Care)?

 Avoid direct sunlight on the setup.

-The sun can heat the nest with up to 5 degrees Celsius for only 5 minutes so lots of toxins are being accumulated in the ants' bodies due to abrupt temperature changes.
+The sun can heat the nest by up to 5 degrees Celsius for only 5 minutes so lots of toxins are being accumulated in the ants' bodies due to abrupt temperature changes.
 This can kill a worker ant for 1-3 days and a queen ant for 3-5 days if the sun does not boil the ants alive before that.

 It is important to note that gel farms are not a suitable habitat for harvester ants, as they can quickly become mouldy and do not provide the necessary nutrition for the colony.
 To ensure the safety and well-being of these fascinating creatures, it is essential to provide them with a proper ant farm and diet.